harveynw/tinyrender/README.md

 <hr>

-(reword) This might be cool if you just want to draw 3D scenes but don't want to touch hardcore graphics APIs nor the bloat of fully functional game engines.
+tinyrender is for when you just want to draw 3D scenes, but don't want to touch hardcore graphics APIs nor the bloat of fully functional game engines.

 ### Current State